rwaldron/johnny-five/docs/photoresistor.md

     pot: photoresistor
   });

-  // "read" get the current reading from the photoresistor photoresistor.on("read", function() {
+  // "data" get the current reading from the photoresistor photoresistor.on("data", function() {
     console.log( this.value );
   });
 });